Gum-Joe/2Keys/README.md

 A easy to setup second keyboard, designed for everyone.

 ### Support
-Only Windows is supported, though you might be able to get this working with `Wine`
+Windows is supported only as the server (where thje hotkeys will run) and a raspberry pi is required to run the detector

 ## WARNING
-This will install the [Interception](https://github.com/oblitum/Interception) drivers on your PC, as well as downloading [AutoHotkey](https://github.com/AutoHotkey/)
+This will download a copy of [AutoHotkey](https://github.com/AutoHotkey/)

 ## Building
 To build the jar: